nwhetsell/linter-csound/README.md

 ## linter-csound’s Orchestra Parser

 To check the syntax of orchestras, linter-csound uses a [preprocessor and parser](https://github.com/nwhetsell/linter-csound/tree/master/lib/csound-parser) generated using the [GerHobbelt fork](https://github.com/GerHobbelt/jison) of [Jison](https://zaa.ch/jison/).
+The [grammar](https://github.com/nwhetsell/linter-csound/blob/master/lib/csound-parser/orchestra.jison) used by the parser is based on [this JavaScript grammar](http://www.cjihrig.com/development/jsparser/ecmascript.jison) (which you can read about [here](http://cjihrig.com/blog/creating-a-javascript-parser/)) and [this C grammar](http://www.quut.com/c/ANSI-C-grammar-y-2011.html).
 To generate the preprocessor and parser on macOS, open a Terminal, `cd` to linter-csound, and run:

 ```sh
 npm install https://github.com/GerHobbelt/jison.git